cdec/cdec.github.com/guide/tutorial.md

 **Exercises:**

  - Compare `nc.lc-tok.es-en` and `training.es-en` to see what sentence pairs were removed.
 Were these good translations or not?
+ - Try changing the maximum sentence length from `80` to something much smaller or much larger, and running the remaining steps.
+How does the affect the score?

 </section>
 <section>